jolyne-ross/NewsDatasetCrawler/ReadMe.md

         pip install -r requirements.txt
         spacy download "en_core_web_sm"
-    3. Make a project folder w/ your data (ease of use make it in the same level as main.py)
+    3. Make a project folder w/ your data (ease of use make it in the same level as main.py) If you have an existing project folder just drop it in!
     4. Use the help menu to input arguments for each program
     5. Let it run